altilley/penang-fisheries-factsheet/README.md

 total of 53 local fishers and is a combination of tracking and landings.

-Up to 31 August 2021, WorldFish installed solar-powered GPS trackers sourced from Pelagic Data Systems Inc. in 21 boats at four key landing sites of Teluk Bahang, Balik Pulau, Seagate and Kuala Binjai.
-Most of the trackers were installed in July or August 2020, but three of them were installed in September or November 2019 which allow us to get a better picture of their activity across the year.
+Up to 31 August 2021, WorldFish installed solar-powered GPS trackers sourced from Pelagic Data Systems Inc. in 24 boats at six key landing sites of Teluk Bahang, Balik Pulau, Seagate, Kampung Binjai, Kuala Mudah and Sungai Batu.
+Most of the trackers were installed in July or August 2020, but three of them were installed in September or November 2019 which allow us to get a better picture of their activity across 2020.
 Until 31 August 2021 these units tracked a total of 2671 trips.

 In addition to the tracking data, we also collected landings data.
 Data